Water fight

-A water fight is a type of mock combat using various water-dispensing devices to soak opponents.
-Everything from buckets to balloons to water guns and even cupped hands cradling water can be applied in a water fight.
+A water fight, water battle or water war is a type of mock combat using various water-dispensing devices to soak opponents.
+Everything from buckets to water balloons to water guns and even cupped hands cradling water can be applied in a water fight.
 There are many different levels of game play used by those engaging in water fights, from quick, casual fights to long, objective-oriented-style water warfare campaigns, and tournament-style games.
 In most but not all cases, the common objective is to soak (spray with water) one's opponents while trying to remain dry.
 Water fights are most common in hot summer weather in order to cool off.